phluxor/docs/en/features/actor.md

 ```

-The `ContextInterface` interface provides access to the actor's mailbox,
+The `ContextInterface` interface provides access to the actor's mailbox.

+The context also provides access to the actor system, as well as information such as the actor's own address,
+parent actor details, child actor details, and supervisor strategy.

+Please note that actors do not have a return value and always return void.

+Since all actors operate asynchronously and concurrently, they cannot have return values.

+Actors communicate with other actors through asynchronous message passing,

+so you cannot directly call or manipulate an actor.